avbotz/Boops-Boops/README.md

-# porpoise
+# Boops-Boops

-Porpoise top-level repo with bootstrapping scripts and all that jazz.
+This central Boops-Boops ROS2 repository is a top-level repo with bootstrapping scripts and all that jazz.